giannisdoukas/CWLJNIKernel/docs/developers.rst

 Basic Example: Custom Magic Command
 ------------------------------------------------

-In the presented example we want to create magic command which prints the message hello world.
+In the presented example we want to create a magic command which prints the message hello world.
 Firstly, the directory of the custom magic commands should be configured.

 .. code-block:: sh